alagarde-bit/Railway-SQL-Analysis/README.md

 ability to transform and interpret data effectively.

 Browse through the folders to view different categories of work.
-- SQL Daily Challenge (Solve a problem each day)
+- SQL Daily Challenge (Solve a different problem each day)
 - Schema Analyses (Given Schema I provide the best analysis to uncover the data in the schema)